ET

 Gurage Zone

-Known for its unique use of enset (false banana) and its distinctive spice blends.
+Known for its unique use of enset (false banana) and distinctive spice blends.
 Kitfo, a raw beef dish, is a specialty of this region.
+The Gurage people have developed culinary techniques centered around enset, which is used to make various dishes and beverages.
+This region is considered the home of kitfo and gomen kitfo (a vegetarian version with collard greens).

 Cultural Significance: